-The Danish Data Protection Agency (Datatilsynet) is the central independent authority in Denmark that supervises compliance with data protection rules in organisations and authorities
+The Danish Data Protection Agency (cf. Datatilsynet) is the central independent authority in Denmark that supervises compliance with data protection rules in organisations and authorities.

-The Danish Data Protection Agency is a supervisory authority responsible for ensuring that data protection rules are followed.
+The Danish Data Protection Agency is a supervisory authority responsible for ensuring that data protection rules are complied with.
 The Danish Data Protection Agency advises and guides organisations on personal data security, handles complaints about breaches of the GDPR and carries out inspections of authorities and companies.

 The tasks, functions and duties of The Danish Data Protection Agency are statutory and derive from the Data Protection Act, the GDPR, the Law Enforcement Directive, the Law Enforcement Act and the Television Surveillance Act.